skepticalcat/clean_python/README.md

 ### Setting Up the Environment

-> **Note:** You do not _need_ to activate a Poetry environment for this workshop.
+> **Note:** While it is recommended, you do not _need_ to activate a Poetry environment for this workshop.
 All code will run using your system's Python environment or the global Poetry-managed environment, as long as the dependencies are installed.

 1. Install Python (ensure it is version 3.12 or higher).